OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-18.md

 ## Jeremiah 18:17

-Like an east wind, I will scatter them before the enemy; I will show them My back and not My face in the day of their calamity.’”
+Like a strong east wind, I will scatter them before the enemy; I will turn away from them and not show My face in the day of their calamity.

 ## Jeremiah 18:18